mxschlz/mxschlz.github.io/_pages/posts.md

 ---
 layout: page
-permalink: /teaching/
+permalink: /posts/
-title: teaching
+title: posts
-description: This page is going to contain some useful (IMO) tutorials about things I learned in the past.
+description: Lots of stuff that might be interesting (to some).
 nav: true
 nav_order: 6
 ---